 Helen Cammock

 Spanning the River Lea, On WindTides is a large-scale text installation by Helen Cammock that explores movement, migration and change.
 It consists of a short prose, on either side of a 60-metre cable bridge just north of Cody Dock.
-One side of the bridge ‘We fold ourselves across the tides,’ whilst the other side reads ‘From silt to land sometimes we live as wind blown sand’.
-The letters sit proud of the bridge, creating an interplay between the words and the movement of the sun.
+One side of the bridge reads ‘we fold ourselves across the tides,’ whilst the other side reads ‘from silt to land sometimes we live as wind blown sand’.
+The letters sit proud of the bridge, creating shadows with the movement of the sun.

-Nearby, a display cabinet features a changing display of text-based works on paper made by local community groups through workshopped conversations with Cammock where participants experimented with text and collage.
-Using the language, signs and symbols of everyday life, their artworks respond to the bridge installation and its themes, and reference local history, culture, ecology, and the idea and importance of home.
-This display will change on a monthly basis, creating a dialogue with the words on the bridge whilst allowing new meanings and interpretations to emerge.
+Nearby, a display cabinet features a changing display of text-based works on paper made by local community groups through workshopped conversations with the artist where participants experimented with text and collage.
+Using the language, signs and symbols of everyday life, their works respond to the bridge installation and its themes, referencing local history, culture, ecology, and the idea and importance of home.
+This display changes on a monthly basis, creating a dialogue with the words on the bridge whilst allowing new meanings and interpretations to emerge.

-On WindTides is one of three co-commissioned artworks developed by The Line in collaboration with local residents.
-Supported by Newham Council.
+On WindTides is one of three co-commissions developed by The Line in collaboration with local residents.
+Supported by Newham Council and Trinity Buoy Wharf Trust.

 Courtesy of the artist and Kate MacGarry, London.